HariniB-21/19CS301-Module3/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

-# EX: 3.4 Tuples
+# ExNo: 3.4 Tuples
-### Aim: Write a python program to create the tuple by the multiples of 5 up to N. Get the N value from the user.
+### Aim: To write a python program to create the tuple by the multiples of 5 up to N. Get the N value from the user.
 ### Algorithm:

 **STEP 1:** Start.